Valuations and valuation appeals

 Most cases are settled by agreement.
 Where agreement is not reached within three months of receipt of your proposal form, it will be automatically referred to the local valuation tribunal in England and Wales.
 Similar arrangements apply in Scotland and Northern Ireland.

 You may still be able to settle your case by agreement after it has been referred.
 If not, the tribunal will hear your appeal.
 The tribunal is free, but you have to pay the costs of any professional adviser you decide to use.
-See the page in this guide on employing a rating agent.
+See the page in this guide on Employing a rating adviser.

 You will be given at least four weeks' notice of the date, time and place of the hearing.
 At least three weeks before, the valuation office will tell you about rents of similar properties that they might use to justify their valuation of your premises.
 Checking these and discussing your case with them may still allow you to reach agreement.